I've lived full-time in various RVs over the years and have loved every minute of "living the life." Learn if doing the same is for you.

 You’ll still have to pay for an RV as well as camping fees, and you’ll also have to pay for gasoline or fuel and repairs.

-However, WIFI and all utility fees including electric will be included in your camping fees.
+However, Wi-Fi and all utility fees, including electricity, will be included in your camping fees.